base16-builder/base16-builder-schemer/readme.md

 ## Motivation

 This project followed an idea I got for base16-builder.
-You can read the whold discussion at this [base16-builder's issue](https://github.com/alexbooker/base16-builder/issues/20).
+You can read the whole discussion at this [base16-builder's issue](https://github.com/alexbooker/base16-builder/issues/20).

 ## Caveas